LindaOjo/Lindaojo.com/content/blog/articles/Darkmode-using-css-variables - Vue JS.md

 ```
 Now we can toggle dark mode by clicking on the <span class="code-word">toggle theme button</span>.

 We also need to set the theme when the page loads.
-We do this in Vue JS within <a class="link" href="https://vuejs.org/v2/api/#mounted" target="_blank">Mounted Life-Cycle hook</a>.
+We do this in Vue JS within the <a class="link" href="https://vuejs.org/v2/api/#mounted" target="_blank">Mounted Life-Cycle hook</a>.

 ```ts{codeTitle: "header.vue"}